 Most goal-setting frameworks waste space with vague vision boards.
 Instead, confront the inverse: list the exact anti-goal behaviors that cost motivation (e.g., “waking up and scrolling Instagram for 20 minutes”).
 Eliminating anti-goals is often faster than adding new goals.
 Start there.

 Schedule before 12:00 p.m., in a location that self-isolates once selected (library cubicle, coffee shop off-grid).
-Outlaw multitasking—stop multitasking kills cognitive ROI by 40 %.
+Outlaw multitasking—stopping multitasking kills cognitive ROI by 40 %.

 Set a 25-minute timer for purposeful skill rehearsal.
-Integrate conscious practice methods using “closed-loop feedback” from smarter peers or Loom self-recordings.
+Integrate conscious practice techniques using “closed-loop feedback” from smarter peers or Loom self-recordings.

 Reality Show Method